 - New product introduction: Setting up displays for product launches and new SKUs

-- Out-of-stock resolution: Identifying and addressing availability issues
+- Out-of-stock resolution: Identifying and addressing availability issues promptly

 Campaign Changeovers